HCL-TECH-SOFTWARE/voltscript-testing/docs/references/index.md

 ## Repository Structure

-- All the required code itself is in **src/VoltScriptTesting.bss**.
+- All the required code itself is in `src/VoltScriptTesting.bss`.
 - Tests are in **test** directory.
-Output will be written to unit-test-reports directory.
+Output are written to unit-test-reports directory.
 - A starter for writing your own tests is in [assets/example_code/TestBootstrap.bss](../assets/example_code/TestBootstrap.bss).

 ## API Documentation